It’s happened. Your child signed up for orchestra and you’ve never played, nonetheless held a violin in your life. That’s okay, we got you.

 GET THE RIGHT SIZE

-The size is totally dependent on your child’s arm length and has nothing to do with skill level.
+The size of the violin is another important aspect.
+Aside from price, style, shape, fit or size matters greatly.
+You might be asking why, or maybe under the impression that one-size-fits-all.
+However, this is not true.
+In fact, the size of the violin is totally dependent on your child’s arm length and has nothing to do with skill level.
 You can size your child for a violin by measuring their arm length.
 Check out our detailed sizing guide to determine which size to get.

 MAKE SURE IT’S SET UP PROPERLY

-Often, you will hear violin dealers talk about violin setup.
+Often, you will hear violin dealers talk about the violin setup.
+Do not fret.
 Violin setup refers to the final adjustments made to the violin before it is ready to play.
-These adjustments are extremely important as poorly setup violins are difficult to play and tune, while properly setup violins will bring out the instrument's beautiful tone and be much easier to maintain.
+These adjustments are extremely important as poorly setup violins are difficult to play and tune, while a properly set violin will bring out the instrument's beautiful tone and be much easier to maintain.
 Additionally, it can be very time-consuming and frustrating for your child’s instructor to attempt to tune a poorly setup instrument before a class or lesson.
 Read about the elements of a good setup here.

 Need to talk to someone?
 Give us a call at 800-380-5979 (Open Tuesday-Saturday).